Central Office Administration

 Mrs. Falcon-Duran has a bachelor’s degree from William Paterson University in Sociology, master’s degree in Special Education and Bilingual Education from New Jersey City University.

 Mrs. Falcon-Duran has been an active contributor and partner with RHS students, families, staff and administrators in the area of transition and diversity through her tenure as an educator, coordinator, advisor, committee member, and interpreter/translator in multiple capacities.

 Mrs. Falcon-Duran serves as an Adjunct Professor and Instructor at William Paterson University, Clinical Professor at Montclair State University and Board of Trustees President for a drug treatment facility.

 Human Resources Officer/Affirmative Action Officer

 (973) 361-0808 ext.
 8205

-Conway, who has also worked in human resources for the School District of the Chathams and New Century/Pinnacle Financial, has a masters degree in human resource management from the College of St. Elizabeth and a bachelor’s degree in history from Muhlenberg College.
-“I am excited to be returning to my home, Morris County,” said Conway, who lives in Oak Ridge.
+Gatzke, who has also worked in human resources for the School District of the Chathams and New Century/Pinnacle Financial, has a masters degree in human resource management from the College of St. Elizabeth and a bachelor’s degree in history from Muhlenberg College.
+“I am excited to be returning to my home, Morris County,” said Gatzke, who lives in Oak Ridge.
 “This position is going to bring a great deal to Randolph Township Schools and I look forward to working with all of the staff to continue the tradition of excellence the Human Resources Office provides to the district.”